credential-handler/chapi.io/developers/verifiers/index.md

 permalink: /developers/verifiers/
 ---
 ## CHAPI for VC Verifiers
-CHAPI integrates easily into verifier websites, allowing your site to request Verifiable Credentials presentations from a user's digital wallet.
+CHAPI integrates easily into verifier websites, allowing your site to request Verifiable Credentials from a digital wallet.

 * [Verifying Multiple Credentials](multicredentials)